jiecchen/StreamingCC/README.md

 A C++ library for summarizing data streams.

 ## Algorithms
 `StreamingCC` implements various [streaming algorithms](https://en.wikipedia.org/wiki/Streaming_algorithm) and [probabilistic data structures](https://en.wikipedia.org/wiki/Category:Probabilistic_data_structures).
-They can be used to effectively summarize the data stream even when it is too large to fit into memory.
+They can be used to effectively summarize the data stream even when data is too large to fit into memory.

 Algorithms/Data Structures included in `StreamingCC`:
 + [Count-Min Sketch](https://en.wikipedia.org/wiki/Count%E2%80%93min_sketch)